MordecaiMalignatus/munnin/README.md

 ### Anti-goals

-Stuff Munnin definitely does *not* want to be:
+Stuff Spire definitely does *not* want to be:

 - Scalable
 - Universal